Great Compact Discs: Sun Ra

 Sun Ra and His Myth Science Arkestra, Angels and Demons at Play

-Recorded 1956 (side B) and 1960 (side A); originally released 1965 (Discogs)—both the download reissue's official page and Campbell/Trent give the '65 release date, not the commonly-cited 1967; reissued 1993 as one of a "two-for" (Discogs) with The Nubians of Plutonia
+Recorded 1956 (side B) and 1960 (side A); released 1965 (Discogs)—both the notes for the official download reissue and Campbell/Trent give the '65 release date, not the commonly-cited '67; reissued 1993 as one of a "two-for" (Discogs) with The Nubians of Plutonia

-A: ‘Tiny Pyramids’ ‘Between Two Worlds’ ‘Music from the World Tomorrow’ ‘Angels and Demons at Play’
+A: ‘Tiny Pyramids’ - ‘Between Two Worlds’ - ‘Music from the World Tomorrow’ - ‘Angels and Demons at Play’

-A: ‘Urnack’ ‘Medicine for a Nightmare’ ‘A Call for All Demons’ ‘Demon's Lullaby’
+B: ‘Urnack’ - ‘Medicine for a Nightmare’ - ‘A Call for All Demons’ - ‘Demon's Lullaby’

-‘Medicine for a Nightmare’ and ‘Urnack’ released as a 45, credited to Le Sun-Ra and His Arkistra; this version of ‘Medicine’ is either the Angels version, as older discographies state, or the version originally considered to be a previously-unreleased alternate (as claimed in the notes for the Evidence version of Singles); the Strut version of Singles features this "alternate" take; the "alternate" is also included on the bonus disc of the deluxe edition of Super-Sonic Jazz
+- ‘Medicine for a Nightmare’ b/w ‘Urnack’ also released as a 45, credited to Le Sun-Ra and His Arkistra; this version of ‘Medicine’ is supposedly the Angels version, as many discographers state; but the Strut version of Singles instead includes the version identified as a previously-unreleased alternate take in the notes for the Evidence version of Singles; the alternate take is also included on the bonus disc of the deluxe edition of Super-Sonic Jazz, suggesting perhaps that the Strut Singles includes the wrong ‘Medicine’

-‘Demon's Lullaby’ also possibly released, or at least planned for release, as a 45 with ‘Super-Sonic Jazz’, a song described by Campbell and Trent as similar to ‘Super Blonde’; both reissued on the Strut version of Singles; ‘Super-Sonic Jazz’ also on the earlier Evidence version of Singles
+- ‘Demon's Lullaby’ also possibly released, or at least planned for release, as a 45 with ‘Super-Sonic Jazz’, a song described by Campbell and Trent as similar to ‘Super Blonde’; both reissued on the Strut version of Singles; ‘Super-Sonic Jazz’ also on the earlier Evidence version of Singles

 Sun Ra and His Myth-Science Arkestra, The Nubians of Plutonia